Sp0derDev/GameNightsCalculator/README.md

 ## Getting Started

-1 - Clone the repository and open it in VSCode or Android Studio 2- Run It And Enjoy!
+1. Clone the repository and open it in VSCode or Android Studio.
+2. Run It And Enjoy!

 Alternatively, you can download the IPA/APK file and install it onto your device.